hphelion/documentation/moonshot/install.customize-networks.md

  b.
 Set IPV4 Start Addr to the start of the &lt;External/Public IP Address Range> described above.

  c.
-Set IPV4 End Addr to the end of the &lt;External/Public IP Address Range>.
- Note: Provide the IP address range corresponding to the network address.
+Set IPV4 End Addr to the end of the &lt;External/Public IP Address Range>. <b>Note</b>: Provide the IP address range corresponding to the network address.

 4. Click **Update Address Ranges** to save your changes to validate that the IP address is correct.

 **Note:** If you enter invalid address ranges, you will get a validation error, which identifies the incorrect address (start or end) for the corresponding network type.
 You must fix all errors in the <b>Edit Address Ranges</b> dialog and click <b>Update Address Ranges</b> to validate the addresses are correct.

 ## Customize the Nova_Flat Network